Dudley Randall

 She has combed and brushed her nightdark hair,

-and bathed rose petal sweet,
+bathed rose petal sweet,

 and drawn white gloves on her small brown hands,